 Previous to hardware v3.1, firmware v3.1, the CFA634 supported two interfaces: USB and serial.
 The two interfaces required different hardware and firmware.
-Now the CFA634 can use any of SIX interfaces on any modules in the family by simply changing the interface selection using a command setting and making the appropriate jumper configurations.
-The interfaces are: USB, RS232, LL, LLi, I2C, and SPI.
+The CFA634 can now use any of SIX interfaces on any modules in the family by simply changing the interface selection using a command setting and making the appropriate jumper configurations.
+The interfaces are: USB, "full swing" RS232 serial; logic level serial; logic level, inverted; IC; and SPI.